 The name of the beach means cedar forest, but the tree that populates the area is the juniper, a delicate and protected species.

 The area is secluded and there is no accommodation around.
-Many people choose the place as a camping spot, though the Greek law forbids it.
+Many people choose the place as a camping spot, though Greek law forbids it.
 There’s more information about Kedrodasos in my article about the best beaches in South Crete.
+Alternatively, you can check out this three-beaches-in-a-day itinerary that includes Kedrodasos, Aspri Limni, and Elafonisi beaches.

 The best way to discover Crete is by planning a road trip and itinerary on your own.
 Are you ready?